dobsiin/fhem/README.md

 # fhem
-this is fhem in docker
+this is fhem and homebridge in docker